Spark-Based Anomaly Detection: the Case of Port and Net Scan: Results of the experiments

 \subsection{Speed analysis}

-After a performance analysis in terms of Recall and Precision seen above, an analysis of execution times of the algorithm was carried out.\\ Traffic traces with duration of 24 hours have been taken from Mawi Dataset and provide in input to the algorithm.
-Different kinds of virtual machines have been instantiated on a private cloud in order to realize the typical scenario of Apache Spark: a single master machine and different worker instances: \begin{itemize} \item \textbf{First Configuration}: A machine with 32Gb of Ram and 4 cores. \item \textbf{Second Configuration}: Two machines with 32Gb of Ram and 4 cores. \item \textbf{Third Configuration}: A machine with 64Gb of Ram and 8 cores. \end{itemize} Fig.~\ref{fig:box plot} shows the box plot of the execution times related to the three configuration: the three configuration are shown on the x axis, instead the y axis represents the ratio between the execution time and the duration of the trace.
-In the first configuration, the median execution time is about 1/14 of trace duration.
-Instead, in the second and in the third configuration, that represent more machines and more resources, respectively, execution time are shorter than the first one.
-In addition, there is not particular improvement between the second and the third configuration, unlike the first one where a larger variance is observed.
+In this section, we report the results of the analysis of execution times of the threshold-based algorithm.
+Longer traffic traces, with a duration of 24 hours, have been taken from MAWI Dataset and used for this analysis.
+Spark was used on virtual machines with different characteristics, all running on a private cloud.
+In particular, we have instantiated a master machine with 8 GB of RAM and 4 cores and different worker instances: \begin{itemize} \item \textbf{First Configuration}: A machine with 32Gb of RAM and 4 cores. \item \textbf{Second Configuration}: Two machines with 32Gb of RAM and 4 cores. \item \textbf{Third Configuration}: A machine with 64Gb of RAM and 8 cores. \end{itemize} Fig.~\ref{fig:boxplot} shows the box plot of the execution times related to the three configurations.
+The x-axis represents the three configurations, and the y-axis represents the ratio between the execution time and the duration of the trace.
+In the first configuration, the average execution time is about 1/14 of trace duration.
+In the second and third configurations, i.r.~ more machines and more resources on the single machine respectively, the execution time is shorter than in the first one.
+In addition, there is no particular improvement between the second and the third configuration.

-It is worth noting that Mawilab does not provide the labels for 24-hours traces and, therefore, it is not possible compare the labels provided by Mawilab with the results of the algorithm.
-For this reason,IP addresses resulting anomalous from the algorithm, have been assigned directly the three rules, where satisfied.
-Tab.~\ref{tab:label24ore} reports the results obtained.
-It can be noted that the amount of IP addresses responsible for port scan label is quite high.\\